 East Asian relative of elm (Ulmus).
 Good shade and street tree; sometimes used as a substitute for American elm (U. americana).
-Grows at moderate to fast rate to 60 ft. or higher, equally wide.
+Grows at moderate to fast rate to 60 feet or higher, equally wide.
 Silhouette ranges from vase shaped to quite spreading.
 Has smooth gray bark.
-Narrowly oval, sawtoothed, 2- to 312-in.-long leaves are dark green and similar to those of elm but rougher in texture.
+Narrowly oval, sawtoothed, 2- to 312 inches-long leaves are dark green and similar to those of elm but rougher in texture.
 Fall color varies from yellow to dark red to orange-red.
 Excellent shade, lawn, or street tree.
 Takes wide range of soils.
 Fairly tolerant of drought, wind.
 You may need to train and prune young trees to establish a good framework; thin out crowded ascending branches.

 Recommended selections include the following.
 'City Sprite' is semidwarf, to just 24 feet tall, 18 feet wide; leaves are bright green.
 Cold-hardy, fast-growing 'Green Vase' has a narrow vase shape to 6080 feet tall and 4050 feet wide; leaves are pale green in summer, orange-bronze in fall.
 'Musashino' is columnar, to 45 feet tall and just 15 feet wide; good choice for planting on narrow city streets.
 'Ogon' grows 40 feet tall, 25 feet wide and boasts bright yellow spring leaves that turn yellow-green in summer; amber stems add color year-round.
 Vigorous 'Village Green', to 40 feet tall and wide, has dense foliage and good rust-red fall color.